FOX-Finance/FOX-docs/website/docs/Tokenomics/Tokens.md

 ## ETH (WETH)

 ETH is the native coin of Ethereum.
-Or, it means the native coin at some EVM-based blockchain such as Polygon (MATIC) or Binance Smart Chain (BNB). is internally converted into WETH (wrapped ETH) as ERC20 for easy use in smart contracts.
+Or, it means the native coin at some EVM-based/compatible blockchain such as Filecoin (FIL).
+ETH is internally converted into WETH (wrapped ETH) as ERC20 for easy use in smart contracts.
 The conversion ratio between WETH and ETH is 1:1.

 In the near future, staked assets will be used to earn staking rewards simultaneously.